This media fact sheet page is also available in PDF – 310 KB

 Reinsurance premiums charged by ARPC vary by location and are listed as 2.6 per cent of the premium for eligible policies in Tier C (mostly rural areas), 5.3 per cent of premium in Tier B (mostly suburban areas) and 16 per cent of premium in Tier A (major city CBD).

-Eligible property includes: commercial and industrial buildings, including fixtures, the contents within those buildings and associated business interruption.
+Eligible property includes: commercial and industrial buildings, mixed-use buildings with a floor space of at least 20% used for commercial purposes, and high-value buildings with a sum insured of at least $50 million, whether used for commercial or other purposes.
+Coverage includes fixtures, the contents within those buildings and associated business interruption.
 Eligible property also includes commercially owned infrastructure such as roads, tunnels, dams, railways and pipelines as well as sites covered by a construction policy.
 Farms can also obtain cover if they hold insurance against business interruption.

 An eligible terrorism loss does not include a loss or liability arising from hazardous properties of nuclear fuel, material or waste.

 The Scheme also covers declared acts of terrorism described as “chemical”, “biological”, “polluting”, “contaminating”, “pathogenic”, “poisoning”, or words of similar effect.